-drugs vary across time and space - what is a legal drug in the UK today may be illegal tomorrow, and may never be legal across the rest of Europe, or the world.
+NPS are, for the most part, psychoactive drugs, which have been produced with the express intention of circumventing the punitive laws underlying the international drug-control regime.
+We avoid referring to 'legal-highs' in this report because legal structures that surround 'new' drugs vary across time and space - what is a legal drug in the UK today may be illegal tomorrow, and may never be legal across the rest of Europe, or the world.

-Common use of the term 'NPS', doesn't distinguish between drugs such as nitrous oxide (NOS or N2O, laughing gas) and alkyl nitrites (poppers), that have a long history of medical and recreational use, and substances that have only recently been discovered, or that have only recently been used recreationally.
-Some 'legal highs' aren't 'novel' at all and have better-known risk profiles and well-established legal markets.
+Common use of the term 'NPS', does not distinguish between drugs such as nitrous oxide (NOS or N2O, laughing gas) and alkyl nitrites (poppers), that have a long history of medical and recreational use, and substances that have only recently been discovered, or that have only recently been used recreationally.
+Some 'legal highs' are not 'novel' at all, and have better-known risk-profiles and well-established legal markets.
 The discussion below largely relates to dealing with truly novel psychoactive substances.

-Worryingly, the UK legislation - The Psychoactive Substance Act - that will be enforced on 26 May 2016, will ban a number of substances including N2O which have known risk profiles that suggest they are comparatively low-harm and could be better dealt with through the creation of a strictly regulated legal market.
+Worryingly, the UK legislation - the Psychoactive Substance Act - that came into force on 26 May 2016, bans a number of substances, including N2O, which have known risk-profiles that suggest that they are comparatively low-harm, and could be better dealt with through the creation of a strictly- regulated legal market.

-This report is not concerned with the details of disambiguating the numerous types of novel substances, but it is worth being aware that the United Nations Office on Drugs and Crime (UNODC) (1) has identified eight main groups and a further miscellaneous group according to their chemical composition:
+This report is not concerned with the details of disambiguating the numerous types of novel substances, but it is worth being aware that the United Nations Office on Drugs and Crime (UNODC) (1) has classified eight main groups of NPS, and a further miscellaneous group, according to their chemical composition: